mars-protocol/contracts/scripts/multisig/README.md

 yarn get-pubkey
 ```

-Note: Your wallet must be active and have made atleast one transaction to return a public key.
+Note: Your wallet must be active and have made at least one transaction to return a public key.

 This will return a JSON that had your pubkey.
 Copy your pubkey in the following format: